-Cellular inhibitory activity for KIN-2787 compared to cobimetinib and LXH254 in internal head-to-head comparisons.
+Cellular inhibitory activity for KIN-2787 compared to binimetinib, LXH254, and belvarafenib.
 More potent inhibition is reflected by a lower EC50 number presented in nM concentration.
 Cells were treated with the indicated compounds for 1 hour and pERK was measured in cell lysates using a homogenous time-resolved fluorescence assay.
 The compounds were run in 10-point, 3-fold serial dilution response starting at 10,000 nM to determine EC50 using a 4-parameter fit model.
-All samples were run in triplicate and represent an average of 2 or more independent experiments.
+All samples were run in triplicate and represent an average of 3 or more independent experiments.

 Enhancement of pharmaceutical properties was a major priority for our RAF inhibitor designs as traditional RAF inhibitors, both currently approved and in clinical development, have suffered from poor pharmaceutical properties including aqueous solubility.
-High aqueous solubility improves drug absorption, which leads to greater potency.
+High aqueous solubility improves drug absorption, which enhances our ability to achieve greater target coverage in vivo.
 By modifying chemical scaffolds with chemical groups that improve aqueous solubility while maintaining potency of RAF inhibition, we identified KIN-2787 which demonstrated an aqueous solubility greater than 100 micromolar (uM) at pH 4.5 and greater than 300 uM at pH 2.0.
-These are substantially improved aqueous solubilities as compared to LXH254, as shown in the table below.
-These improved pharmaceutical properties of KIN-2787 increased drug exposure (greater than 3,000 area under the curve per dose (AUC/dose)) while achieving clearance rates more than 10-fold below liver blood flow (90 mL/min/kg) in mouse PK experiments.
-Low clearance rates improve target coverage.
-Improved aqueous solubility, lower clearance in vivo, and increased drug exposure all enhance the likelihood that KIN-2787 may achieve greater target coverage in the clinical setting that we anticipate will lead to enhanced anti-tumor activity.
-Comparable exposure levels have also been seen across other species, including rats and cynomolgus monkeys, although there has been variability in pharmacokinetics of cynomolgus monkeys treated with KIN-2787 in preclinical studies.
+These are substantially improved aqueous solubilities as compared to LXH254 and belvarafenib, as shown in the table below.
+Further, KIN-2787 has shown greater than seven fold more plasma free fraction (i.e. unbound drug) than LXH254 enhanced anti-tumor activity.